Tarjei85/BambuTagger-Generator/README.md

-This is a simple pythong GUI for generating .btag files on your computer.
+This is a simple python GUI for generating .btag files on your computer.

-Once generated you can simply drag-and-drop them to your Flipper Zero and use ductai199x BambuTagger app to write the tags.
+Once generated you can simply drag-and-drop them to your Flipper Zero and use BambuTagger app by ductai199x to write the tags.

 /assets - icons for the shortcut